withastro/adapters/.changeset/smooth-frogs-rush.md

 '@astrojs/cloudflare': patch
 ---

-Fixes peer dependency conflict for Astro package
+Updates a dependency to align the peer dependency version for Astro